 - 1:3 25% 100ml (100ml bottle, 25% ABV.
 Made of 1 part herb to 3 parts alcohol)

 *£5.99 for orders under £25.
 Possible delays on sale products.

 We do not recommend any of our products other than kefir during pregnancy or breastfeeding.

 What is Shatavari and how do I take it?

 Shatavari (Asparagus racemosus) is nature’s gut-friendly, chemical-free answer to female hormonal imbalance.
-Read the science here.
-Our wellness supplement is a premium tincture that extracts the organic herb into medical-grade alcohol to provide the fastest, most efficient results; it’s absorbed into the system more quickly than powders or tablets.
+Read more about Shatavari here.
+Our wellness supplement is a premium tincture that extracts the pure herb into medical-grade alcohol to provide the fastest, most efficient results; it’s absorbed into the system more quickly than powders or tablets.

 Shatavari isn’t just for women.
 In the Ayurvedic system it is used to support a healthy gut, heart, and immune system.1https://pubmed.ncbi.nlm.nih.gov/29904061/ After over 6,000 years of traditional use, scientists are now discovering that Shatavari is rich in polyphenols and saponins that stimulate the in-built antioxidant/antiinflammatory response in human cells for both males and females.
 Additionally, Shatavari has also been studied clinically as a performance-enhancing supplement, benefitting muscular strength and endurance in men.

 Recommended dosage: 1 ml (15 – 20 drops) in 200 ml of water, 3 times daily.

 Asparagus allergies.
 If you’re allergic to asparagus, avoid Shatavari powder.